 - Extension to farmers (through VFUs)

 - Public-private partnership

-Historically, the first element of DCA’s livestock program was the development of a national system of VFUs (Veterinary Field Units).
+Historically, the core element of DCA’s livestock program has been the training of paravets and the development of a national system of VFUs (Veterinary Field Units) in Afghanistan.
 The VFUs offer quality, affordable and accessible veterinary services to the local farmers.
 During the years, DCA has trained and supported over one thousand VFU staff.
 The VFU system of private animal health care has definitively proven itself.
-A nationwide network of VFUs now exists, built and supported by DCA and other NGOs, which takes care of the livestock of Afghanistan.
+An almost nationwide network of VFUs now exists, built and supported by DCA and other NGOs, which takes care of the livestock of Afghanistan.
 Read more

-By means of extension, DCA makes the farmers aware of best practices in animal health and husbandry.
+To make farmers aware of best practices in animal health and husbandry, extension programs are developed.
 The extension programs vary from personal advice of VFU staff to individual farmers to regular meetings of farmer extension groups.
-This twin-track of veterinary and extension services has proven to be a successful model to improve the health and production of the local livestock and to increase demand of services from the VFU.
+This twin-track of veterinary and extension services has not only proven to be a successful model to improve the health and production of the local livestock, but also to increase the demand of services from the VFU.
 Read more

 The development of livestock value chains offers new economic opportunities in the livestock sector.
 At the producers’ level, DCA introduces innovative techniques to increase production.
 In addition, DCA promote hygienic measures to reduce production losses and to broaden the markets.
 By linking farmers to input suppliers and service providers as well as to the markets DCA creates viable chains from producer to consumer.
 Such thriving livestock value chains offer the Afghan rural population new opportunities for higher incomes and new jobs.
 Read more